ibrahimhbaran/alarmee/README.md

 ## 🔧 Configuration

 To get started with Alarmee, you need to provide a platform-specific configuration for Android and iOS.
-Follow these steps:
+Follow these steps.

+> [!WARNING]
+> On iOS, make sure to add Firebase as a dependency (`https://github.com/firebase/firebase-ios-sdk`) to your Xcode project.
+>
+> Then, in your target, add `Background Modes` (check `Remote notifications`) and `Push notifications` capabilities.

 ### 1. Declare an expect function in `commonMain`